Surf Fishing Gear and Tackle

 For these, you’re more than welcome to make your own, but I do sell these and my shark rigs are available in double-hook and single-hook rigs.

-If you’d rather make your own, here’s a list of links in which you can make similar rigs.
+If you’d rather make your own, here’s a list of materials in which you can make similar rigs.

 Regardless, let’s go over the specifics on how to set yourself up with the best surf fishing tackle and gear to make a shark leader.